Saber1974/login-nodejs-express-mongodb/README.md

 login-nodejs-express-mongodb
 ============================

-Login example with nodejs, express, swig and mongoDB
+Login example with nodejs, express, jade and mongoDB